kylechampley/XrayPhysics/README.md

 See [LICENSE](LICENSE) for more details.
 SPDX-License-Identifier: MIT

-Please cite our work by referencing this github page
+Please cite our work by referencing this github page and the following [paper](https://ieeexplore.ieee.org/document/8638824):

+Champley, Kyle M., Stephen G. Azevedo, Isaac M. Seetho, Steven M. Glenn, Larry D. McMichael, Jerel A. Smith, Jeffrey S. Kallman, William D. Brown, and Harry E. Martz.
+"Method to extract system-independent material properties from dual-energy X-ray CT."
+IEEE Transactions on Nuclear Science 66, no. 3 (2019): 674-686.